Data-driven traffic flow estimation

 New technology opens up for new innovative ways of measuring traffic.
 This includes video and cameras, Bluetooth and wifi measurements [Forsman2018], the use of drones, and connected cars talking to each other and the road infrastructure.
 Techniques that use Bluetooth or wifi are common for Automatic Vehicle Identification (AVI).
 The Bluetooth or wifi addresses of devices in cars are captured by roadside equipment.
 The same vehicle can in this way be identified at several locations; and this can be used to calculate travel time.

 Alternative sensor data like vehicle probe data is much cheaper to collect, compared to traditional stationary sensors like radar and inductive loops.
 Also, with the new sensors a much larger part of the road network can be monitored.
 But there is an important difference in what type of data the different methods can provide.
 Vehicle probe data can provide speed and travel time but typically not traffic flow data.
 If flow data is needed as input to algorithms for traffic control or other calculations, then there is a need to estimate the flow from speed or travel time data.
 This estimation problem is the focus of the work in this report.
-Previous research on this estimation problem is surveyed by Seo et al. [Seo2017] (see Section 4.2).
-See also Section 4 in this report.
+Previous research on this estimation problem is surveyed by Seo et al. [Seo2017].

 Traffic flow in practice